RITRedteam/moonshine/README.md

+# Deprecated
+Moonshine has been replaced with [Sangheili](https://github.com/RITRedteam/Sangheili) as is can proxy any protocol and not just SSH.

 # Moonshine
 Proxy redteam SSH connections going to the blue team and assign a random IP address on the way out.